-We understand that this is a worrying time, and you may be feeling anxious about the safety of your child.
-Rest assured that the health, safety and wellbeing of our students is our top priority.
+We understand that this is a worrying time and you may be feeling anxious about the safety of your child.
+Rest assured, the health, safety and wellbeing of our students is our top priority.
 We are continuing to update our protocol as the situation evolves and have put robust measures in place to minimise the risk of contracting coronavirus in our residences.

 The mental wellbeing of our students is just as important to us as their physical wellbeing.
 We recognise that during this uncertain and challenging time, our students may be feeling anxious and stressed.
-We are signposting them to professional resources on wellbeing, in addition to sharing our own content and ideas on how they can stay positive, active and connected.
+We are supporting them with professional resources on wellbeing in addition to sharing our own content and ideas on how they can stay positive, active and connected.

-We will continue to ensure they have the information and support they need, and would appreciate your support in also encouraging them to follow the latest advice and guidance from the NHS and the UK government.
+We will continue to ensure they have the information and support they need and would appreciate your support in also encouraging them to follow the latest advice and guidance.

 We understand that some students, especially those from overseas, may be anxious and you may be considering returning home.
 If you do decide to return home, it is important that you notify us that you are leaving.

 We would also ask all students to exercise sensible precautions including not travelling to an area where there is a travel warning in place.

 Please consult and observe the latest advice from the government on travelling.
 Countries around the globe have imposed heightened health screenings on entry or exit at their borders and many have taken the decision to suspend travel or entry to foreign nationals.

 We strongly advise travellers to confirm their flight status in advance of travel, to allow additional time for immigration and health screenings at airports and check the latest requirements and updates for your destination.